rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 Response
 --------

-The response groups returned data by role.
+The response groups return data by role.
 Each role is shown as a ``tenantAssignment``, and with all tenants on which the user has the role are included, regardless of the tenant's domain.